yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-hybrid/tutorials/installation-on-aws.md

 The Tyk Hybrid Gateway AMI is based on the latest (at the moment of creation) Amazon Linux AMI (**not** Amazon Linux 2), which itself is based on CentOS 6.
 Please refer to [Amazon Linux documentation](5) for details as well as [our notes on init systems](6) used in Linux distributions for details on how to manage the process and extract service logs.

-Attributes for [ENA/SR-IOV](7) are set on this AMI and since Amazon Linux comes pre-packaged with related drivers it's eligible for use with EC2 instance types supporting these types of networking.
+Attributes for [ENA/SR-IOV](7) are set on this AMI and since Amazon Linux comes pre-packaged with related drivers it's eligible for use with EC2 instance types supporting these types of networking (such as "c5" class).

  [1]: /docs/get-started/with-tyk-hybrid/create-an-account/
  [2]: /docs/img/dashboard/system-management/org_id.png